|

 Consists of photographs of people and places in Dawson County, Texas

-(1903-1920), and includes pictures of a school-house fire in Lamesa (1920) and the laying
+(1903-1920), and includes pictures of a schoolhouse fire in Lamesa (1920) and

-of track for the railroad (1910).
+the laying of track for the railroad (1910).

 De la Garza Family

-Photograph collection, 1895-1969
+Photograph Collection, 1895-1969

 42 copy prints